 Whether you are new to the hobby or a seasoned points enthusiast, an all-too-common dilemma is determining viable methods that can help you meet this spending requirement as quickly and efficiently as possible.

-In this blog post, I will list out the various spending patterns I’ve utilized over the years in order to conquer this challenge while ensuring that my pocketbook remains intact.
+In this blog post, I will list out the various spending patterns I’ve utilized over the years to conquer this challenge while ensuring that my pocketbook remains intact.

-Even though some of these tactics require a reasonable fee, you should be able to crunch your own numbers and make sure that the value of the rewards you’re bound to receive outweighs the extra charges you will incur.
+Even though some of these tactics require a reasonable fee, you should be able to crunch your numbers and ensure that the value of the rewards you’ll receive outweighs the extra charges you will incur.

-If it does not, then move along to the next strategy.
+If it does not, proceed to the next strategy.
 The goal is to come out significantly ahead regardless of the circumstances.

 Ways to Meet Your Credit Card Spending Requirements